PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 PIH Treatment Approach

-- Exfoliation: Gentle AHAs or physical exfoliation to speed cell turnover
+- Gentle exfoliation: AHAs or physical exfoliation to speed cell turnover

 What Causes Melasma